BLOG

 Broken object-level authorization refers to unauthorized access to restricted data sources in web applications.
 According to OWASP, this is among the most common cybersecurity risks faced by 94% of web applications.

-It occurs because application server components fail to track and monitor the client’s state as they rely mainly on Object ID parameters to decide to request permission.
-Each API endpoint receiving Object ID and performing any action is potentially vulnerable to this security risk.
+It occurs because application server components fail to track and monitor the client’s state, as they rely mainly on Object ID parameters to decide to request permission.
+Each API endpoint receiving an Object ID and performing any action is potentially vulnerable to this security risk.

 The absence of a proper user access control mechanism in authentication, authorization, validation, and session management can also result in application security breaches.